What is Data residency?

 When does data residency become a real requirement?

-Typically the first EU / regulated-jurisdiction enterprise customer who sends a procurement questionnaire.
+Typically the first EU enterprise customer who requires in-region data.
 Pre-that, the technical answer is 'we are US-hosted' and most early-stage prospects accept it.
-Post-that, you have a real engineering project to provision residency-compliant infrastructure.
+Post-that, you have a real engineering project to provision residency-pinned infrastructure.

 Does Vercel / Supabase support data residency?